mcigliola/Exoplanet_ML/README.md

 # **Exoplanet Classification with Machine Learning**

 ## **Overview**
 This project explores the use of machine learning techniques to classify distant stars as either harboring exoplanets or not, using stellar flux time-series data.
-The dataset comes from the **NASA Kepler Space Telescope**, and the goal is to train models that can detect exoplanets based on variations in brightness.
+The dataset is "Exoplanet Hunting in Deep Space" available through Kaggle (https://www.kaggle.com/datasets/keplersmachines/kepler-labelled-time-series-data), which compiles data from the NASA Kepler Space Telescope.
+The goal is to train models that can detect exoplanets based on variations in brightness.

 This project was completed as a learning exercise in data preprocessing, model training, and hyperparameter tuning.
 It explores different architectures to handle imbalanced classification problems in real-world datasets.